Use of Nitrogen in Reflow soldering in the PCBA process consideration becomes a common during reflow soldering.

 - Precise solder paste print required: A higher surface tension can result in a higher number of solder bridges, at very fine pitch device levels, if the solder paste print is in-accurate.

-The use of nitrogen highly on depends upon the application and strongly recommended for class 3 products like automotive, Defense & aerospace, Medical types of equipment etc. where human life risk is associated, and high-quality products are mandatory.soldering in nitrogen atmosphere will help to contribute wider process window.
+The use of nitrogen highly depends upon the application and strongly recommended for class 3 products like automotive, Defense & aerospace, Medical types of equipment etc. where human life risk is associated, and high-quality products are mandatory.soldering in nitrogen atmosphere will help to contribute to a wider process window.